Thursday, November 28, 2024

 Prophecy is not so much history prophesied, but prophecy historized and brought ahead into the present by writers intending to give the impression the present was pre-dicted long ago, when it was not.

 For example, the reason Daniel 11 seems so prophetically detailed is simply because all the events it predicts had already happened.
-Outcomes were already know and lives lived to historize into prophecy.
+Outcomes were already known and lives lived to historize into prophecy.
 (Daniel was a product of the Second Century BCE and not the Fifth.)
 The reasons that empires could be prophesied to come is because they had already come and gone.

 When you get into Daniel 12, it all gets rather vague again about the real future and Daniel is simply told to shut it down.
 The reason?
 We don't actually know what will happen as it has not yet happened.